 OSAC is a collaborative body of more than 550 forensic scientists, administered by NIST, that consists of experts from all levels of the government, academia, and industry.
 OSAC strengthens the forensic practice by facilitating the development of technically sound, science-based standards through a formal standards development organization process, evaluating existing standards, and promoting the use of approved OSAC standards throughout the forensic science community.

-This workshop will include presentations from NIST researchers and outside collaborators from County and State forensic laboratories in the United States.
-NIST presenters will provide an overview of the newly developed sample preparation protocols, qualitative colorimetric test, quantitative analytical methods (i.e., LC-UV, LC-MS/MS, GC-MS, and portable IR detectors), interlaboratory study results, and updates on Cannabis RMs.
-NIST collaborators will present on their in-house Cannabis protocols, analytical methods, validation schemes, and involvements with NIST through interlaboratory studies.
-The workshop will include a round table discussion for the presenters to answer questions and exchange ideas with the audience.
+This workshop included presentations from NIST researchers and outside collaborators.
+NIST presenters provided an overview of the newly developed sample preparation protocols, quantitative analytical methods (i.e., LC-UV, LC-MS/MS, GC-MS, and portable IR detectors), interlaboratory study results, and updates on Cannabis RMs.
+NIST collaborators presented on their in-house Cannabis protocols, analytical methods, validation schemes.
+All presentations can be viewed through the link above.
+The workshop included a round table discussion for the presenters to answer questions and exchange ideas with the audience.

 This workshop brought experts from the food industry, government, academia, and support organizations (e.g., trade and standards organizations, instrument manufacturers) together with metrology experts to discuss challenges and possible solutions facing laboratories charged with ensuring the safety of the US and global food supply.
 Food safety is a broad topic, and this workshop covered challenges with analysis of heavy metals, toxins, and residue contamination resulting from growth conditions to allergens, bacteria, or other contamination occurring during processing and/or packaging.
 The full report from the workshop is available for download.